 Sleep and Baby

 As all parents find out in the days and weeks and months after your bundle of joy arrives, babies sure do love to sleep!
-Babies and pregnant moms don’t usually sleep at the same time – in fact, your daily movements can gently rock her to sleep – so Baby’s sleep isn’t dependent upon yours, but your sleep can definitely impact her health.
+Babies and pregnant moms don’t usually sleep at the same time – in fact, your daily movements can gently rock them to sleep – so Baby’s sleep isn’t dependent upon yours, but your sleep can definitely impact their health.

 Reviewed by Dr. Jamie Lo